 Mathematics – Mathematics is the foundation subject of technology, and encompasses both algebra and statistics.
 A good grounding in this subject is important for understanding the fundamentals of Computer Science, Information and Communications Technology, Engineering, Chemistry, Physics and related Sciences and is another core subject.
 A good grade in IGCSE mathematics completes the numeracy requirements for University Entrance.

-Science (Combined) – This is a core subject that is important for specialising in other sciences in the senior years.
-Each of the core sciences of Physics, Chemistry and Biology are covered in this combined science subject.
-The fundamentals of each subject are covered so that students are able to move on to study the individual science subjects at AS and A2 levels.
+Science – Students have the option to choose Extended Biology, Chemisty and/or Physics.
+The fundamentals of each subject are covered so that students are able to move on to study at AS and A2 levels.
 This involves both the practical side, of spending time in a science laboratory, as well as theory.

 Information and Communications Technology – This subject will build on what the students have learned already around ICT.
 They will learn a wide range of topics ranging from hardware and software, through to the applications of ICT, safety and security, networks, the effects of ICT and so on.
 Following successful completion of this subject, students will move on to Information Technology at AS level.